 However, they may not recognize that it's coming from their teeth or more specifically, the muscle contractions from clenching and grinding and the side effects that it causes.

 Any time you chew hard candies or things like ice cubes on a regular basis you run the risk of causing more micro cracks and fractures in the teeth that can widen and grow bigger over time.
-So don't chew hard items like that, and break the habit of oral fixations that lead to chewing non food items like cpas, fabric, pencils or plastics.
+So don't chew hard items like that, and break the habit of oral fixations that lead to chewing on non food items like pen caps, fabric, pencils, or plastic items.

 The older we get, the more likely it is that we will have some sort of medical procedure or need some sort of daily medication.

 A common cause of oral disease in older adults is dry mouth.
 Saliva is vitally important to oral health.
 Saliva contains vitamins, minerals, enzymes, and proteins that help protect teeth and gums by lubricating the mouth, enhancing digestion, washing away food debris, regulating the acid balance of the mouth, and mineralizing the teeth.
 Dry mouth can also be caused by the physical changes the body goes through as it ages.